-Proposals for the provision of new allotments in appropriate and suitable locations, such as those shown on Figure 4 will be supported.
+Proposals for the provision of new allotments in appropriate and suitable locations will be supported.
 Proposals for new allotments should clearly demonstrate the following:

-- a) There are no adverse impacts on the landscape or character of the area; - b) There are satisfactory arrangements for parking; - c) There are satisfactory arrangements for water supply; and - d) There would be no adverse impacts on neighbouring uses.
+- a) There are no adverse impacts on the landscape or character of the area: - b) There are satisfactory arrangements for parking; - c) There are satisfactory arrangements for water supply; and - d) There would be no adverse impacts on neighbouring uses.